 Georgetown University, A.B., magna cum laude, Phi Beta Kappa

-Sarah was selected by her peers for inclusion in The Best Lawyers in America© 2019 in the field of Trusts and Estates.
+Sarah was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Trusts and Estates.
 Sarah has been listed in Best Lawyers since 2013.

 For the past nine years, Sarah has been named a “Super Lawyer” or a “Rising Star” by Boston Magazine based on a peer review survey of attorneys in Massachusetts.
 The “Super Lawyers” are published annually in the Massachusetts Super Lawyers Rising Stars Edition and in Boston magazine.

 Sarah serves as the chair of the Board of Directors of Watch Point Trust Company.

 Sarah is a member of the board of directors of Family Service of Greater Boston, Inc. She is an Honored Advisor and former board member of East Boston Social Centers, Inc., and a former board member of Roxbury Weston Programs, Inc. She is the chair of the Charitable Foundation of the Lutheran Church of the Redeemer.
 She is a member of the board of directors of the Foundation for Religious Literacy.